AlienLabZ/aliendroid-activerecord/README.md

 		}
 	}

-So, do you like to know what AlienDroid is doing behind the scenes?
+So, do you want to know what AlienDroid is doing behind the scenes?

 1. Creating a database named "database.sqlite".
 2. Creating one table per Model subclass.